Fame (1980 film): Home media

-Fame was released on VHS and Laserdisc in March 1981, by MGM/CBS Home Video.
-In 1986, the distribution rights to the film were transferred to Turner Entertainment, which acquired MGM's pre-May 1986 library of feature films.
+Fame was released on VHS, Laserdisc, and CED videodisc in March 1981, by MGM/CBS Home Video.
+In 1986, the distribution rights to the film were transferred to Turner Entertainment Co., which acquired MGM's pre-May 1986 library of feature films.
 Currently, the rights are owned by Warner Bros., after its parent company Time Warner acquired Turner's library of MGM films in 1996.
 The film was released on DVD on June 3, 2003, by Warner Home Video.
 Special features for the DVD include an audio commentary by Parker, a branching video featuring interviews with Parker and several cast members, a making-of featurette, a short documentary on the High School of Performing Arts, production notes, and the theatrical trailer.
 As a tie-in to the home video release of MGM's 2009 remake, Warner Home Video released the film on Blu-ray on January 26, 2010.
 The Blu-ray presents the film in 1080p high definition, and contains all the additional materials found on the 2003 DVD release, including a CD "soundtrack sampler" that previews four musical numbers from the soundtrack album.

 Reception

 Critical response

-On the review aggregation website Rotten Tomatoes, Fame holds an approval rating of 79% based on 34 reviews, with an average score of 7/10.
+On the review aggregation website Rotten Tomatoes, Fame holds an approval rating of 81% based on 37 reviews, with an average score of 7.1/10.
 The website's consensus reads, "Just because Fame is a well-acted musical doesn't mean it flinches against its surprisingly heavy topics."
 Although initial reactions among film critics were mixed, Barry Miller received critical acclaim for his performance.
 Jack Matthews of the Associated Press wrote "Barry Miller bolts from the screen with a performance that will etch itself into the viewer's mind for a long time to come" Gene Siskel of the Chicago Tribune awarded the film two-and-a-half stars out of four, writing, "When the kids perform, the movie sings, but their fictionalized personal stories are melodramatic drivel."
 Dave Kehr of the Chicago Reader wrote, "The film is cut at such a frenzied pitch that it's often possible to believe (mistakenly) that something significant is going on."
 Variety magazine wrote, "The great strength of the film is in the school scenes – when it wanders away from the scholastic side as it does with increasing frequency as the overlong feature moves along, it loses dramatic intensity and slows the pace."
 Roger Ebert of the Chicago Sun-Times awarded the film three-and-a-half stars out of four writing, "Fame is a genuine treasure, moving and entertaining, a movie that understands being a teen-ager as well as Breaking Away did, but studies its characters in a completely different milieu."
 William Gallagher, in his review for the BBC, wrote, "Alan Parker manages to make this a fairly horrible story even while it remains entertaining.
 You come away from it with all your preconceptions about the glamour of showbusiness wiped away and you can't help but admire the characters who get through."